GSingh2432002/FreehandX/Readme.md

 This way, I understood what I've built.
 The funny thing is, as soon as I started to document what happened behind the scenes and the features I've added, it made me realize that we fully understand something once we've actually taken a step back, thought about it, and documented what we've done.
 I think this is a good practice to follow when learning something new.

-## What I Learned

-During this project, I've picked up important skills and a better understanding of complex ideas, which improved my logical thinking.

-### `useHistory` Hook:

-- **Logical Thinking**: Creating the `useHistory` hook taught me to think about how to manage saving, undoing, and redoing actions.
-I had to really understand how to track changes and plan out user actions.

-### Coordinates and Measurements:

-- **Accuracy**: I've become better at working with shapes and points, like knowing if a point is inside a shape.
-This required careful measurements.
-- **Math Skills**: I used math functions to make sure everything was placed correctly and to calculate distances.

 ### Discovering Rough.js:

 - **New Tools**: I found out about Rough.js, which lets me make graphics look hand-drawn.
 This was a new and exciting tool for me.